Jazz Chisholm Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in the league.
+- The pitching staff for the Cubs has a collective 8.7 K/9, which ranks 18th in the league.

-- The Cubs have a 3.36 team ERA that ranks fourth across all MLB pitching staffs.
+- The Cubs have the second-ranked team ERA among all MLB pitching staffs (3.32).

-- Cubs pitchers combine to surrender the third-fewest home runs in baseball (26 total, 0.8 per game).
+- The Cubs allow the third-fewest home runs in baseball (27 total, 0.8 per game).

-- The lefty last pitched on Monday against the Washington Nationals, when he went seven innings, allowing one earned run while giving up six hits.
+- In his last outing on Tuesday against the Washington Nationals, the righty threw six innings, giving up one earned run while surrendering five hits.

+- In six games this season, the 25-year-old has a 3.49 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.